Datacom-Endeavour-Design-System/endeavour/packages/stencil/src/components/datacom-breadcrumb/usage.md

 Breadcrumb has one component 'datacom-breadcrumb'
 ### Properties - datacom-breadcrumb

--url for passing link of other page.
 -Component  is render separator (>) only when it is wrap with 'div' .
 -Component is not render  the separator (>) for the last child.
--Component is render different style for no-url.
+-Component is render different style for non-url.
 ```html
    <div>
    <datacom-breadcrumb url="https://datacom.com/nz/en/discover" > Breadcrumb </datcom-breadcrumb>